JakubTabor/Unsupervised_Learning/README.md

 # And finally i also arrange the operations in Piepeline
 * I supply my 2 best models into workflow and then train them, next get predictions
+* And i supply the predictions to get accuracy and classification results